AScustomWorks/AS/README.md

 ### SuperDrive
 Overdrive/clipping Fx module with DRIVE, TONE and GAIN parameters, to get those acid bass lines we all love!.

-V 0.5.4: First relase of this module.
+V 0.5.4: First release of this module.

 V 0.6.3: bypass CV input added.